-- Different models have different front panel and display window.
-Not all the indicators describing below are available for the air conditioner you purchased.
-Check the indoor display window of the unit you purchased. - Illustrations in this manual are for explanatory purposes.
-The actual shape of your indoor unit may be slightly different.
-See Fig. 15.
-The actual shape shall prevail. - This display panel on the indoor unit can be used to operate the unit in case the remote control has been misplaced or is out of batteries.
-See Fig. 19.
+NOTE: Different models have different front panels and display windows.
+Not all the indicators described below are available for the air conditioner you purchased.
+Please check the indoor display window of the unit you purchased.
+Illustrations in this manual are for explanatory purposes.
+The actual shape of your indoor unit may differ.